Thailand: Sport

-Muay Thai (lit.
-'Thai boxing') is a combat sport that uses stand-up striking along with various clinching techniques.
-Muay Thai became widespread internationally in the late-20th to 21st centuries.
-Famous practitioners include Buakaw Banchamek, Samart Payakaroon, and Apidej Sit-Hirun.
-Association football has overtaken Muay Thai as the most widely followed sport in Thailand.
-The Thailand national football team has played the AFC Asian Cup six times and reached the semifinals in 1972.
-The country has hosted the Asian Cup twice, in 1972 and in 2007 (along with Indonesia, Malaysia, and Vietnam for the 2007).
+Muay Thai (Thai boxing) is a native combat sport famed for its stand-up striking and clinching techniques.
+It gained international prominence in the late 20th century through practitioners like Buakaw Banchamek and Samart Payakaroon.
+Major fights take place at venues like the renowned Lumpinee Boxing Stadium in Bangkok.
+Today, Association football has overtaken Muay Thai as the most widely followed sport in the country.
+The Thailand national football team has competed in the AFC Asian Cup six times, and Thailand co-hosted the tournament in 1972 and 2007.